Comparing Type Systems for Deadlock Freedom: Session calculus

 \section{Session \p calculus}

-We present the session $\pi$-calculus and its corresponding type system.
-We consider a fragment of the typed framework put forward by Vasconcelos~\cite{V12}, which ensures communication safety and session fidelity (but not progress nor deadlock-freedom).
-Below we follow closely the definitions and results from~\cite{V12}, pointing out differences where appropriate.
+We present the session $\pi$-calculus and its corresponding type system: the linear fragment of the type system by Vasconcelos~\cite{V12}, which ensures communication safety and session fidelity (but not progress nor deadlock freedom).
+Below we follow the definitions and results from~\cite{V12}, pointing out differences where appropriate.